 The universal basic income business

-Universal basic income would also change the business world.
-Injecting trillions into the economy every single year would trigger a revolution, a gold rush in the truest sense of the word.
+Universal basic income would also change the world of business.
+Injecting trillions into the economy every single year would spark a revolution, a gold rush in the true sense of the word.

 Everyone would try to get a piece of that pie.
 Forget the tech bubble, imagine another kind of bubble.
-A bubble in which everyone can get money "on credit" on the basis of a guaranteed income.
+A bubble in which everyone can obtain money "on credit" on the basis of a guaranteed income.
 It would be enough to convince 100 people to invest part of the value of their annual universal minimum income, and we could start with a startup.
-We would have hundreds and hundreds of new and strange initiatives, hyper-specialized services and ultra-personalized products that would appear and disappear at supersonic speed.
+We would have hundreds and hundreds of new and strange ventures, hyper-specialized services and ultra-personalized products appearing and disappearing at supersonic speed.
 This would generate a bubble never seen before.

 Every company would have a question in mind.
-And the question is, "How can we direct all this universal income from people's pockets to ours?".
-A new job would emerge, the "Universal Income Strategist".
-His job? to answer this question.
+And the question is: “how can we direct all this universal income from people's pockets to ours?”.
+A new job role would emerge, the "Universal Income Strategist".
+His task? to answer this question.

-Every company would like to position their products and services in such a way that people see them as an essential part of their lives, basically implementing a "subscription" version of their products, a bit like video streaming companies do today, or software house.
+Every company would like to position their products and services in such a way that people consider them an essential part of their lives, basically implementing a “subscription” version of their products, a bit like video streaming companies, or software house.

-With economies of scale, these "income packages" would allow people to get a lot more for their money than they otherwise could.
+With economies of scale, these “income packages” would allow people to get much more for their money than they otherwise could.

 Universal minimum income, scams to the system

-We know: there are people who would inevitably try to abuse this system as well.
-It also happens today in Italy with theexcellent measure of Citizenship Income: there are those who scam (not a good reason to remove it, of course).
+We know: there are people who would inevitably try to abuse this system too.
+It also happens today in Italy with theexcellent measure of Citizenship Income: there are those who scam (not a good reason to remove it, obviously).
 In the case of universal minimum income, the first temptation for some would be to spend this money elsewhere, perhaps using a double passport.
 Inevitably a part of the income would be taken elsewhere (I think of Portugal, Spain, Ireland which today welcome some of our pensioners).
 Countries that target digital nomads (I am thinking of Lithuania) would benefit most.

 We can't even imagine how all the convoluted frauds and scams we already have would evolve in the absence of proper controls.
 Think elder abuse, online (or offline) extortion, millionaire dead cousins and so on.
 And I didn't even use the word "hacker".

 Do we want to talk about the universal minimum income as a political lever of abuse?
-China (who knows if only she, then) might couple its subsidy with its social credit system.
-This means that you would only get paid if you were "good citizens".
+China (who knows if only China, then) would perhaps combine its subsidy with its social credit system.
+This means that you would only be paid if you were a “good citizen”.
 I guess the assignment criteria.

-As much as I like the idea, and I really like it, I get a weird feeling out of it.
-Without a calmer, companies would try to take as much money as possible among those distributed with the universal minimum income, and the incentive would be to push digital goods and services, perishable and temporary, because the margin is greater and can be constantly repurchased.
-We would have a redistribution of wealth in the short term, but in the long term the wealth would still end up piling up at the top.
+As much as I like the idea, and I like it a lot, I get a strange feeling from it.
+Without a price cap, companies would try to take as much money as possible from those distributed with the universal minimum income, and the incentive would be to push digital, perishable and temporary goods and services, because the margin is greater and they can be constantly repurchased.
+We would have a redistribution of wealth in the short term, but in the long term wealth would still end up accumulating at the top.

 Although the principle is wonderful and promises to solve many problems, I cannot help but notice that such a scheme will have several defects, some of which are quite serious, and that you need to think about it.